Cathy Bissoon: Federal judicial service

 In July 2008, Bissoon was selected to serve as a United States magistrate judge of the United States District Court for the Western District of Pennsylvania, replacing Judge Francis X. Caiazza.
 She joined the bench on August 1, 2008, and is the first woman of color to sit on the federal bench in Pittsburgh.
 Bissoon, who is Hispanic and Indian, is also the first woman of Indian descent to sit on a federal court in the United States.

 During the 111th Congress, Senators Arlen Specter and Bob Casey Jr. recommended Bissoon for a seat on the Western District of Pennsylvania.
 On November 17, 2010, President Barack Obama formally nominated Bissoon to be a United States district judge, to replace Judge Thomas Hardiman, who was elevated to the United States Court of Appeals for the Third Circuit on April 2, 2007.
 On October 17, 2011, the United States Senate confirmed Bissoon by an 82–3 vote.
 She received her commission on October 19, 2011.
 With her appointment, Bissoon became the first Hispanic female Article III judge in Pennsylvania and the first Asian American Article III judge in Pennsylvania.
+She became chief judge of the court on December 7, 2025.